15 Best Leg Exercises and Workout for Muscle & Strength

 5. Barbell Lunges

-The barbell lunge is a brilliant exercise to develop balance, coordination, and the unilateral (one-sided) functional strength of your legs, which is important for athletic performance and overall fitness.
+The barbell lunge is a brilliant exercise to develop balance, coordination, and your legs’ unilateral (one-sided) functional strength.

 Barbell Lunges are a power move to build thigh and butt muscles.
 Learn the correct technique and blast your thighs now.